maim-lain/mythicmanor/weeks/week1.md

 ## Day 6 - Saturday
 #### Morning:
 - Bathroom -> You can either peep or be direct, choose whichever you prefer
-    - Peep:
+    - Option 1: Peep
         - Peep -> Keep peeping
-    - Enter bathroom:
+    - Option 2: Enter bathroom
         - Enter -> Why are you so exposed?
 - Naira's room -> Peep -> Continue peeping -> For a little while